emrgnt-cmplxty/automata/automata/docs/core/coding/directory_manager.rst

 Example
 -------

-The following example demonstrates how to use ``DirectoryManager`` to interact with the directory structure:
+The following is an example demonstrating how to create an instance of ``DirectoryManager`` and use its methods to manage a directory structure.

 .. code:: python

-   from automata.core.coding.directory import DirectoryManager
+   from automata.core.coding.directory import DirectoryManager import tempfile

+   # Create a temporary directory
+   base_path = tempfile.mkdtemp()

-   # Create a DirectoryManager with a specified base path
+   # Initialize a DirectoryManager with the base path
-   base_path = "/path/to/your/base/directory"
    dir_manager = DirectoryManager(base_path)

-   # Ensure a directory exists
+   # Ensure a directory exists within the base path
-   directory_path = "/path/to/your/directory"
-   dir_manager.ensure_directory_exists(directory_path)
+   dir_manager.ensure_directory_exists("test_dir")

-   # Get a list of files in a directory
+   # Get the files and subdirectories within the base path
-   path = "/path/to/directory"
-   files = dir_manager.get_files_in_dir(path)
+   files = dir_manager.get_files_in_dir(base_path)
-   print(files)  # Output: List of file names

-   # Get a list of subdirectories in a directory
-   subdirectories = dir_manager.get_subdirectories(path)
+   subdirectories = dir_manager.get_subdirectories(base_path)

-   print(subdirectories)  # Output: List of subdirectories
+   # Print the results
+   print("Files:", files)
+   print("Subdirectories:", subdirectories)

 Limitations
 -----------

-The ``DirectoryManager`` class assumes a specific structure for its directories and works best with directories that adhere to this structure.
-It also relies on the ``os`` package for interacting with the file system, limiting it to the functionalities provided by that package.
+``DirectoryManager`` assumes a specific directory structure and relies on the underlying file system.
+It does not provide methods for copy, move or remove operations on directories and does not support custom directory structures and file metadata.

 Follow-up Questions:
 --------------------

--  How can we modify DirectoryManager to work with custom directory structures?
+-  How can we extend ``DirectoryManager`` to support more file operations and directory structures?
+-  Would it be beneficial to include custom metadata for files and directories in the ``DirectoryManager``?